#1-Reward for Tznius:

 seen from Rabbi Pesach Eliyahu Falk

-areas must women and girls cover to dress modestly?
+What areas must women and girls cover to dress

 The Tefach Measurement: